irtezachy/CaptionCraft/README.md

    ```

 ## Usage

-1. Open your browser and navigate to `http://localhost:3000`
+1. Open your web browser and navigate to `http://localhost:3000`
-2. Upload an image by dragging and dropping or clicking the upload area
+2. Drag and drop an image or click to select one
+3. Wait for the image to upload and preview
-3. Click "Generate Caption" to process the image
+4. Click "Generate Caption"
-4. View the generated caption below the upload area
+5. View the AI-generated caption in the animated card below

-## Technologies Used
+## Technical Details

+### API Endpoints
+- `GET /health`: Check API health status
+- `POST /generate-caption/`: Generate caption for uploaded image

+### Dependencies
 - Backend:
   - FastAPI
   - PyTorch
+  - Transformers
+  - Pillow
-  - BLIP-2
+  - python-multipart
-  - PIL (Python Imaging Library)

 - Frontend:
+  - React
-  - React.js
+  - Material-UI
   - Axios
-  - React Dropzone
-  - CSS3
+  - react-dropzone

+## Future Enhancements
+1. Support for multiple languages
+2. Batch image processing
+3. Caption editing capabilities
+4. Social media sharing
+5. User accounts and history
+6. Custom caption styles
+7. Advanced image analysis options

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-MIT License
+This project is licensed under the MIT License - see the LICENSE file for details.